 Best Places to See Wildlife in Big Sur

 Highway 1 near Big Sur is one of the best places in the world for wildlife viewing–particularly whale watching.
-Just an hour south of our San Francisco Depot, you’ll find whales, elephant seals, dolphins, sea otters, and more along the California Central Coast.
+Just an hour south of our San Francisco rental site, you’ll find whales, elephant seals, dolphins, sea otters, and more along the California Central Coast.
 We’ve highlighted the best places to see wildlife in Big Sur.
 We organized it both by wildlife and by location so that you can make the most out of your next trip.